UE and VR Development Technical Notes

 ObservedKeyNames.Num()>0

-For detailed solutions, look at: UE Package Error: ObservedKeyNames.Num()>0.
+For detailed solutions, see: UE Package Error: ObservedKeyNames.Num()>0

 RenderDocPlugin: Error: unable to initialize the plugin because no RenderDoc library has been located.

-When selecting the 32-bit platform for packaging in the engine, the following error may occur:
+When selecting the 32bit platform to package in the engine, the following error occurs:

 1